flmmartins/flmmartins.github.io/README.md

 # Setup
 brew install hugo

-hugo new site flmmartins.github.io git submodule add https://github.com/tom2almighty/hugo-narrow.git themes/hugo-narrow
+hugo new site flmmartins.github.io

+git submodule add https://github.com/tom2almighty/hugo-narrow.git themes/hugo-narrow

 echo "theme = 'hugo-narrow'" >> hugo.toml

 hugo server

+# Deploying to Github Pages

+1. Change the Source to GitHub Actions
+2. In your hugo.yml configuration, change the location of the image cache to the cacheDir

+After everything is configured, when you push to main it will automatically deploy

 ## Deprecated -  Jekill